Posts Tagged historical figures

 Oba

-In “The Fortuitous Meeting of Gerard van Oost and Oludara”, Oludara is called from his village to appear before the Oba of Ketu.
+In “The Fortuitous Meeting”, Oludara is called from his village to appear before the Oba of Ketu.

 During Oludara’s lifetime, the supreme ruler of each Yoruba kingdom is known as an oba.
 In most cases, they trace their ancestry back to the Orisha Oduduwa, creator of the earth, and thus they are considered sacred.
 Subjects must prostrate themselves before an oba, after which they may sit or kneel on the ground in his presence.